djalbat/the-occam-user-manual/understanding-grammars.md

 # Unicode

 The first of the points at the beginning of this chapter suggested that any grammar needs a collection of characters or symbols.
-In Occam's case this is Unicode, a near ubiliquitous standard that encompasses close to 150,000 characters to date but has the potential to support over a million.
+In Occam's case this is Unicode, a near ubiliquitous standard that encompasses close to 150,000 characters to date and has the potential to support over a million.
 These characters are organised across various planes, namely the basic multilingual plane, or BNP for short, and sixteen what are called astral planes.
 For example, the aforementioned double-struck `ℕ` character, being regularly used in mathematical texts, can be found in the BNP along with the `ℝ`, `ℚ` and `ℂ` characters, also commonly used.
 On the other hand the `𝔸`, `𝔹` and `𝕊` characters being far less common, are relegated to an astral plane.